Inc44/TheTTS/README.md

 # Introduction

-This Python script is designed to synthetize speech using state of the art open and closed source tools.
+This Python script is designed to synthesize speech using state-of-the-art open and closed-source tools.
 It's implemented in a single file to simplify deployment and usage.

 # Features